Early Childhood Teaching Scholarships Program

 Application assessment process

-Applications submitted during the proposed batches will be checked for eligibility and completeness.
+Applications submitted by 11:59 pm on Sunday 17 December 2023 will be checked for eligibility and completeness.
 The department may contact applicants to clarify factual information, particularly on the eligibility criteria.

 Assessment of applications will be based on information provided by applicants.
-A competitive assessment process may be utilised.
+In the event that applications exceed the allocated budget, eligible applicants will be prioritised based on date of application lodgement.
 The assessment process will also consider how the applicant will contribute to the NSW ECEC sector.

 Endorsement of scholarships awards will be subject to the number of applicants considered through the assessment process to be suitable for a scholarship grant award, and the allocated budget.